 Though there are exceptions to this law (e.g. vehicles covered under a commercial policy and rental cars), the vast majority of Georgians are required to have liability insurance.

 What is liability insurance, you may ask?
 Liability insurance protects you from liabilities from lawsuits or other claims, and it protects the person who is insured if they are sued for something that their insurance covers.
 It is a standard component of most insurance policies, and there two types of liability insurance.

 The first of these is bodily injury liability coverage.
 This type of liability insurance protects you if you are found responsible for someone else’s medical bills or if someone sues you after an accident.

 The other type of insurance is property damage liability.
 This type of insurance covers you if you damage someone’s property (e.g. crashing into someone’s house or their car).

-In regard to the requirements for liability insurance, Georgia requires that bodily injury liability covers at least $25,000 for an injury or death of a person in an accident you cause, $50,000 for total injuries or deaths of more than one person in an accident, and $25,000 in property damage in an accident you caused.
+In regard to the requirements for liability insurance, Georgia requires that bodily injury liability covers at least $25,000 for an injury or death of any single person in an accident you cause, $50,000 for total injuries or deaths of more than one person in an accident, and $25,000 in property damage in an accident you caused.

 |Minimum Insurance Requirements in Georgia||Minimum Limits 25/50/25|